proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 		command -v brew
 		```

-	- If the output is like follwoing then brew is installed!
+	- If the output is like the following then brew is installed!
 		```sh
 		~> command -v brew
 		/opt/homebrew/bin/brew